CyberExplosion/Fall-King/ProjectDocument.md

 As the knight, you should fall down avoiding the platforms and the obstacles.
 Colliding with the platforms will result in death and restart of the stage.
 There are jumping enemies which jumps at you.
 There are flying enemies that flies chasing you around.
 There are also windy areas which blows your movement around and magnet which pulls you towards the center.
 When entering a freeze zone, the character's movement will be frozen.
 In order to unfreeze, you would have to press the A and D key in rapid succession to break free.
 Passing all the stages leads you to the princess which results in winning the game.

-**If you did work that should be factored in to your grade that does not fit easily into the proscribed roles, add it here!
-Please include links to resources and descriptions of game-related material that does not fit into roles here.**
 * [Gameplay Programmer](https://www.screenskills.com/job-profiles/browse/games/programming/gameplay-programmer/) - Work on objects (prefabs) that interacts with the game world and player.
 Assist level designer with creating fun objects, while also tuning and balancing their effects.
 * [AI Programmer](https://www.screenskills.com/job-profiles/browse/games/programming/artificial-intelligence-ai-programmer/) - Work on enemies to create exciting adversaries for the player.
 Balance npc and the player with the level designer to deliver fun interactions.
 * [Level Design](https://www.screenskills.com/job-profiles/browse/games/design/level-designer/) - Work on designing the levels of the game which takes into account platforms, enemies, objects etc.
 # Main Roles #

-Your goal is to relate the work of your role and sub-role in terms of the content of the course.
-Please look at the role sections below for specific instructions for each role.

-Below is a template for you to highlight items of your work.
-These provide the evidence needed for your work to be evaluated.
-Try to have at least 4 such descriptions.
-They will be assessed on the quality of the underlying system and how they are linked to course content.

-*Short Description* - Long description of your work item that includes how it is relevant to topics discussed in class. [link to evidence in your repository](https://github.com/dr-jam/ECS189L/edit/project-description/ProjectDocumentTemplate.md)

-Here is an example:
-*Procedural Terrain* - The background of the game consists of procedurally-generated terrain that is produced with Perlin noise.
-This terrain can be modified by the game at run-time via a call to its script methods.
-The intent is to allow the player to modify the terrain.
-This system is based on the component design pattern and the procedural content generation portions of the course.
-[The PCG terrain generation script](https://github.com/dr-jam/CameraControlExercise/blob/513b927e87fc686fe627bf7d4ff6ff841cf34e9f/Obscura/Assets/Scripts/TerrainGenerator.cs#L6).

-You should replay any **bold text** with your relevant information.
-Liberally use the template when necessary and appropriate.

 ## Producer